 Through the generosity of the Associated Students, Alumni Association and the Foundation at CSUSB, students may borrow up to 100% of tuition costs.
 The Bailey emergency loan, which is available for other non-tuition expenses, is available for up to $600.

 Emergency loans are available throughout the school year.
-Repayment of the loan is due by the last lecture day of each quarter.
+Repayment of the loan is due by the last lecture day of each semester.
 Any student who has completed the registration process at CSUSB and has at least a 2.5 GPA may apply.
 You must apply online, Students Financial Services-Emergency Loan.

 M. Jeanne Hogenson International Student Loan Program